Chart Color Schemes

 Housing

-Clifton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Clifton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Clifton's dwelling structure, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings.
-In comparison, Non-Metro Qld had 92.3% houses and 7.6% other dwellings.
-Home ownership in Clifton was at 43.0%, similar to Non-Metro Qld's level.
-The remaining dwellings were either mortgaged (28.6%) or rented (28.4%).
-The median monthly mortgage repayment in the area was $1,083, lower than Non-Metro Qld's average of $1,300 and significantly below the national average of $1,863.
-The median weekly rent figure in Clifton was recorded at $245, compared to Non-Metro Qld's $255 and substantially below the national figure of $375.
+Clifton's dwelling structure, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
+Home ownership in Clifton was at 43.0%, with the rest being mortgaged (28.6%) or rented (28.4%).
+The median monthly mortgage repayment was $1,083, lower than Non-Metro Qld's average of $1,655.
+The median weekly rent in Clifton was $245, compared to Non-Metro Qld's $345.
+Nationally, Clifton's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing